 Many period fireplaces are re-blackened, so the uniform black appearance of our reproduction fireplaces does not necessarily lead to the conclusion that they are brand new.
 However, the more these are used, the more they will mimic an original cast iron fireplace that had been ripped out by a previous house owner.
 We sell a variety of styles that could easily pass for originals from the Victorian era.

 Modern glass is perfectly flat, totally transparent/colourless and free of imperfections.
 Restoration glass is far more beautiful and interesting and may feature small bubbles and variations in its colour.
 For reproduction period windows, restoration glass makes these look genuine and fitting to an old house.

-Items that can be chosen to match originals
+How can items can be chosen to match the originals?

 Other authentic looking features that you should consider during your period home renovations as as follows: